CODARcode/Software_Stack_QA/cori/gnu-haswell/README.md

     ```
     Note: use the codar branch once these changes have been merged.

-3. Copy `packages.yaml` from this directory to `~/.spack/packages.yaml`.
+3. Copy `packages.yaml` and `mirrors.yaml` from this directory to
- Edit korvo paths to point at location of installed GTkorvo libraries.
+ `~/.spack/packages.yaml`.
+Edit korvo paths in `packages.yaml` to point at
+ the location of the installed GTkorvo libraries.
+The mirrors file points at
+ a spack mirror with version of dataspaces and mgard that are not available
+ for public download.

 4. Install adios and dependencies using spack.
 Note that this will use the
     cray system MPI and other standard tools, as well as the GTkorvo libraries